dewcode91/Sample-reports/Bug-report/Report-4/Report-4.md

 #### Impact

-**An attacker can bypass the authorization and abuse administrator functinality**
+**An attacker can bypass the authorization and abuse administrator functionality**